altancode/apex/README.md

     data: '01'
 ```

 All profiles follow a standard format.
 First there is the profile name.
-This is followed by one more more operations ("op") and repsective operaiton
+This is followed by one or more operations ("op") and respective operation
 parameters.

 By default, Apex will not send profile operations to the JVC when the JVC is powered off.
 This is because the JVC protocol is rather basic and does not